mechaman111/spnati/creator-docs/docs/basics/newdevfaq.md

 ### Q: Is there a way to download the Offline version or run the Character Editor on mobile?

 A: Unfortunately, not at this time.

+### Q: How can I give my character a custom in-game feedback message?

+A: Characters can receive anonymous feedback from players in-game, this is enabled by default but can be turned off.
+To change the feedback message, a user with update permissions must type in the character's channel on the Developer Discord server `b!feedback message [Message Here]`.

 ### Q: How do I update my character using the bot?